-4.7 Aircraft incidents
+4.7.
+Aircraft incidents

-- 4.7.1 Any event that is associated with the operation of an aircraft and affects, or could affect, the safety of the operation of the aircraft. - 4.7.2 The degree to which an occurrence "affects or could affect" the safety of the operation of the aircraft should be understood to mean occurrences that, if not corrected, could endanger the aircraft or its occupants.
-To be clear, a responsible person is required to report an aircraft incident whether or not it was actually corrected or able to be corrected. - 4.7.3 If an event, without correction, does not endanger the aircraft or its occupants, then the ATSB would consider that it has not affected or could not affect the safe operation of the aircraft (and therefore is an event that does not need to be reported). - 4.7.4 Below are typical examples of aircraft incidents.
+- 4.7.1.
+Any event that is associated with the operation of an aircraft and affects, or could affect, the safety of the operation of the aircraft. - 4.7.2.
+The degree to which an occurrence "affects or could affect" the safety of the operation of the aircraft should be understood to mean occurrences that, if not corrected, could endanger the aircraft or its occupants.
+To be clear, a responsible person is required to report an aircraft incident whether or not it was actually corrected or able to be corrected. - 4.7.3.
+If an event, without correction, does not endanger the aircraft or its occupants, then the ATSB would consider that it has not affected or could not affect the safe operation of the aircraft (and therefore an event that does not need to be reported). - 4.7.4.
+Below are typical examples of aircraft incidents.
 For completeness, the list also includes occurrences that are aircraft accidents and/or reportable serious aircraft incidents, with notes to indicate this.
-However, the list is not exhaustive, and other operational events not in the list that meet the definition of an aircraft incident must be reported as aircraft incidents.

-4.7.5 Operational related aircraft incident examples:
+However, the list is not exhaustive, and other operational events not in the list that meet the definition of an aircraft incident must be reported as aircraft incidents. - 4.7.5.
+Operational related aircraft incident examples:

-Incident Definition Clarifying note Aircraft control in Aircraft control incidents Hard landing The vertical deceleration operational limits for the aircraft set out in the aircraft's flight manual are exceeded during the landing.
-Note damage criteria for accidents.
+Incident Definition Clarifying note Aircraft control incidents Hard landing The vertical deceleration operational limits for the aircraft set out in the aircraft's flight manual are exceeded during the landing.
+(Note damage criteria for accidents).
 Airframe overspeed The airspeed limit has been exceeded for the current aircraft configuration as published in the aircraft manual.
-General airframe limits such as VNE; Extension speeds for flaps, slats, spoilers; Undercarriage extension speed.
+General airframe limits such as V {NE} ; Extension speeds for flaps, slats, spoilers; Undercarriage extension speed.
 Minor overspeeds are not incidents.
 In determining whether the overspeed is minor, both the degree and duration of the overspeed event should be taken into account.

-Incident Definition Clarifying note

 Stall warning Any cockpit warning or alert that indicates the aircraft is approaching an aerodynamic stall.
-Warnings and alerts that are reportable include: aural stall warnings stick shaker activations stick pusher activations alpha protection or alpha floor activations.
+Warnings and alerts that are reportable include: -aural stall warnings -stick shaker activations -stick pusher activations -alpha protection or alpha floor activations.
 Stall warnings that are intentionally generated during flying training or flight testing operations are not reportable.
-Note criteria for reportable serious aircraft incidents for stall warnings during

-critical phases of flight.

-Incident Definition Clarifying note Incorrect configuration Where an aircraft system is incorrectly set for the current and/or intended phase of flight.
+Incorrect configuration Where an aircraft system is incorrectly set for the current and/or intended phase of flight.
 Landing gear not extended in preparation for landing; Inadvertent retraction of landing gear after landing; Incorrectly setting the flaps or slats; Incorrect application of carburettor heat (when carburettor icing occurred or was likely to have occurred).
 Incorrectly setting the auto flight system mode; Raising the flaps instead of the landing gear after becoming airborne.
-Minor configuration issues that are not reportable include: Momentary Enhanced Ground Proximity Warning System (EGPWS) flap and gear warnings related to incorrect settings in the EGPWS Configuration warnings on the application of takeoff power that are resolved by the crew and the aircraft subsequently departs without incident.
+Minor configuration issues that are not reportable include: - Momentary EGPWS flap and gear warnings related to incorrect settings in the EGPWS - Configuration warnings on the application of take-off power that are resolved by the crew and the aircraft subsequently departs without incident.